bennysun1/bennysun1/README.md

 ### Hi there 👋

-I am a student studying Data Science at St. Lawrence University in Canton, NY.
+I am a student studying Data Science at St. Lawrence University in Canton, NY. <br>
 I will be pursuing a master's degree in Data Science as a member of the 2025 cohort at the University of San Francisco,

 I currently work for an 🏎️ automotive refinance firm 🏎️ where I generate business insights by creating